Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 Psychotic episodes at recommended doses (rare), overstimulation, restlessness, dizziness, insomnia, euphoria, dyskinesia, dysphoria, tremor, headache, exacerbation of motor and phonic tics, and Tourette’s syndrome.

-Dryness of the mouth, unpleasant taste, diarrhea, constipation, other gastrointestinal disturbances.
+Dryness of the mouth, unpleasant taste, diarrhea, constipation, intestinal ischemia, and other gastrointestinal disturbances.
 Anorexia and weight loss may occur as undesirable effects.

 Impotence, changes in libido, frequent or prolonged erections.